Consonant cluster: Phonotactics

 An example of a true initial cluster is the Polish word wszczniesz (//fʂt͡ʂɲɛʂ// ("you will initiate").
 In the Serbo-Croatian word opskrbljivanje //ɔpskr̩bʎiʋaɲɛ// ("victualling") the lj and nj are digraphs representing single consonants: /[ʎ]/ and /[ɲ]/, respectively.
 In Dutch, clusters of six or even seven consonants are possible (e.g. angstschreeuw ("a scream of fear"), slechtstschrijvend ("writing the worst") and zachtstschrijdend ("treading the most softly")).

-Some Salishan languages exhibit long words with no vowels at all, such as the Nuxálk word //xɬpʼχʷɬtʰɬpʰɬːskʷʰt͡sʼ//: he had had in his possession a bunchberry plant.
-It is extremely difficult to accurately classify which of these consonants may be acting as the syllable nucleus, and these languages challenge classical notions of exactly what constitutes a syllable.
-The same problem is encountered in the Northern Berber languages.
+Some Berber, Salishan, Wakashan and Chimakuan languages allow obstruent consonants to behave as syllable nuclei in normal vocabulary.
+Nuxalk (Salishan) and Oowekyala (Wakashan) are noteworthy for having words, phrases and entire sentences composed of only obstruents, for example Nuxalk pʼxwlhtlhp //pʼχʷɬtɬp// 'bunchberry plant'.

 There has been a trend to reduce and simplify consonant clusters in the Mainland Southeast Asia linguistic area, such as Chinese and Vietnamese.
 Old Chinese was known to contain additional medials such as //r// and/or //l//, which yielded retroflexion in Middle Chinese and today's Mandarin Chinese.
-The word 江, read //tɕiɑŋ˥// in Mandarin and //kɔːŋ˥⁻˥˧//in Cantonese, is reconstructed as *klong or *krung in Old Chinese by Sinologists like Zhengzhang Shangfang, William H. Baxter, and Laurent Sagart.
+The word 江, read //tɕiɑŋ˥// in Mandarin and //kɔːŋ˥⁻˥˧// in Cantonese, is reconstructed as *klong or *krung in Old Chinese by Sinologists like Zhengzhang Shangfang, William H. Baxter, and Laurent Sagart.
 Additionally, initial clusters such as "tk" and "sn" were analysed in recent reconstructions of Old Chinese, and some were developed as palatalised sibilants.
 Similarly, in Thai, words with initial consonant clusters are commonly reduced in colloquial speech to pronounce only the initial consonant, such as the pronunciation of the word ครับ reducing from //kʰrap̚˦˥// to //kʰap̚˦˥//.

 Another element of consonant clusters in Old Chinese was analysed in coda and post-coda position.
 Some "departing tone" syllables have cognates in the "entering tone" syllables, which feature a -p, -t, -k in Middle Chinese and Southern Chinese varieties.
 The departing tone was analysed to feature a post-coda sibilant, "s".
 Clusters of -ps, -ts, -ks, were then formed at the end of syllables.
 These clusters eventually collapsed into "-ts" or "-s", before disappearing altogether, leaving elements of diphthongisation in more modern varieties.
 Old Vietnamese also had a rich inventory of initial clusters, but these were slowly merged with plain initials during Middle Vietnamese, and some have developed into the palatal nasal.